ori7/supermarket-online/README.md

 * Connect the 'mongoDB'.

 To login as administrator:
 Sign up like user and add the next row to his document (mongoDB):
-  'role': 1.
+ { role : &nbsp; 1 } .